frnsys/loom/readme.md

 Then visit `localhost:8081`

-# Customization
+# Customizing content

+- To edit the actions an agent can take, edit `sim/main/ACTIONS.js`
-- To edit the personality quiz questions, edit `sim/quiz/questions.js`
+- To edit the personality quiz questions, edit `sim/quiz/QUESTIONS.js`